Inflation and Your Locus of Control

 Make Informed Categorical Spending Decisions (e.g. Auto, Gasoline, Food)

-Of course, the biggest inflation culprit has been gasoline prices, which are up 58.1% in the past year (though still lower than 2011-2014).
+Then there’s gasoline prices.
 There’s a lot that every individual can do within this category.
 If you’re not buying Costco gas, for example, you may be paying more than you need to.
-Over the last few months, I’m usually paying $2.99 per gallon at Costco and seeing prices average about $3.59 elsewhere.
-That’s a savings of about 20%.
+I typically pay about 10% less per gallon at Costco than elsewhere.
 You can use GasBuddy to check consumer-reported prices locally.
 Reducing gas consumption is another route (more on that in a bit).

 You can even calculate your personal inflation rate to see how spending in various categories has changed for you, and then take action on that.